plantanapp/documentation/docs/actions/sort-list.md

 ---

-Generates a new entity list from the source with the items sorted.
+Generates a new list from the source with the items sorted.

 ## Parameter Reference
 | Parameter | Description | Supports Tokens | Default |